University Archives Services

-The University Archives is the official repository for the records of The George Washington University.
-This division collects and preserves the University's administrative and social history, including Mount Vernon Seminary and College and the Foggy Bottom neighborhood.
+The University Archives is the official repository for the publications and records of The George Washington University.
+Under the direction of University Archivist Christie Peterson, this program collects and preserves the University's administrative and social history, including the history of Mount Vernon Seminary and College and selected papers of faculty, alumni and students.

 Materials available in the University Archives

 The GW archives document the administration, departments, faculty, alumni, student life and publications of the George Washington University and its related organizations.
 There are several ways to find items of interest in the University Archives:

 - Search for materials in the university archives using the search box at the left

 - Browse the complete list of University Archives collections

 - View the list of GW publications available in our reading room and online